Mastercard/open-banking-reference-application/README.md

     docker compose up
     ```

-    Open your browser to http://localhost:4000 to see the application up and running.
+    Launch the web browser and navigate to http://localhost:4000 to view the application.

-    **Note:** if you want to update the docker image of reference app run command **docker compose build** followed by **docker compose up** to run your application with docker.
+    **Note:** To update the docker image for the reference application, execute the command `docker compose build`, followed by `docker compose up` to run application.

 When the application is launched in a browser, it prompts either to proceed with demo or go to GitHub.
 Select **View Demo**.
 This will redirect you to the first step of the user flow.